 The type of benefit for which beneficiaries are eligible is determined by their status at the time of your death.
 Effective June 1, 2011, Illinois law entitles a party to a civil union to the same legal obligations, responsibilities, protections, and benefits as are afforded or recognized by the law of Illinois to spouses.
 A dependent beneficiary may choose between a lump-sum payment or monthly benefits.
 A nondependent beneficiary receives a lump-sum payment.
-If we do not have a Member Information and Beneficiary Designation (MIBD) form on file for you, • a dependent parent who received at least half of his or her support from you for the 12-month period immediately prior to your death.
+If we do not have a Member Information and Beneficiary Designation (MIBD) form on file for you, death benefits are distributed as follows: